KokanP/torn-reporting/README.md

 Before you can run the script, you must set up your configuration file.

-1. In the project folder, you will find a file named config.ini.
-Open this file with a text editor (like Notepad or VS Code).
+1. In the folder where you saved the script, create a new file named config.ini.
-2. You need to add your Torn API key.
-Replace YourActualApiKeyHere with your own key.
+2. Open this file with a text editor (like Notepad or VS Code) and add your Torn API key.
 3. Optionally, you can also set the default percentages for the FactionShare and GuaranteedShare.

 Your config.ini should look like this: